 Basic Workplace Ethics

-All organizations share a number of common rules that govern them.
-These pack of regulations are either set by a country or are international policies to all business entities.
+All organizations share several common rules that govern them.
+These packs of regulations are either set by a country or are international policies to all business entities.

 A company’s policies should be clear and precise.
 Employees should be communicated to on matters regarding how the company will be run and the rules should be well interpreted to them for their efficiency in their performance.

 The rules and regulations of an organization ought to be equal for all employees.
 Regardless of their designation, everyone should report to work on time.
 If a security guard is punished for his late attendance, so should the manager.